2022 Pakistan Super League: Broadcast rights

 Since the previous deals concluded in 2021 after a three-year run, HBL renewed the title sponsorship rights for four more years with a 55% increase from the previous deal.
 PCB signed a new two-year broadcast deal on 10 January 2022 with a consortium of Pakistan Television Corporation (PTV) and ARY Digital Network; their bid was 50% more than the previous deal.
 Daraz signed for the livestreaming rights on 22 January; they won the bid on 26 December with a 175% increase.

 In response to the broadcast rights, Aitzaz Ahsan told that Lahore High Court dismissed the petitions filed by Geo TV; one against PCB's bidding process and the other against PTV-ARY joint venture.
 Ten Sports also broadcast this season after a gap of three years.

 Anthem and curtain raiser

 PCB announced two-year partnership with TikTok on 21 January.
 The anthem titled "Agay Dekh", sung by Atif Aslam and Aima Baig, was released on 24 January.
 This season featured a low-scale curtain raiser in Karachi on 27 January.

-Media personnels
+Media personnel§

 PCB revealed the names of media personnels on 22 January, they presented in both English and Urdu.